 You are here

-This nested case-control study in collaboration with the University of Pittsburgh is examining preconception and first trimester maternal serum biomarkers of immune function to determine if immune dysregulation is associated with spontaneous abortion.
-Preconception biomarkers for this common outcome may be useful for building prediction models.
+This study, funded by the National Institute of Allergy and Infectious Diseases (NIAID/NIH), is examining preconception infection and maternal serum biomarkers of immune function to determine if infection-induced immune dysregulation prior to conception is associated with pregnancy loss.
+Preconception biomarkers for this common outcome may be useful for targeted treatments.
 (Researcher: Brandie DePaoli Taylor)

-In a study funded by the Health Resources and Services Administration, latent class analyses identified gender and race/ethnic risk classes for sexually transmitted infections in young adults.
+In a study funded by the Health Resources and Services Administration (HRSA), latent class analyses identified gender and race/ethnic risk classes for sexually transmitted infections in young adults.
 Patterns of socioeconomic factors and behavioral health indicators of STI risk can be utilized to tailor and target sexually transmitted infection prevention programming.
 This study is in collaboration with the University of Pittsburgh and Texas A&M University.
 (Researcher: Brandie DePaoli Taylor)